RedHatNordicsSA/linux4win/content/assign3.md

 # Management of several servers using the web console

 As your fleet of Red Hat Enterprise Linux grows you will want to manage all of those servers from a central point.
 This can also be done using the same web-console.
 Perhaps at a point there will be way to many servers to manage and oversee.
-But still its nice to get an overview of all the servers you manage.
+But still its nice to get an overview of all the servers you manage, especially from troubleshooting purposes.

 ## Create a ssh key to use for authentication